c752334430/c752334430.github.io/_posts/2025-09-23-recommendation.md

 1. It differs from two tower, by using paths instead of embeddings as the intermediate object.
 Also it aims to do multi-interest retrieval instead of single-interest in the two tower.
 2. TT deprecated deep retrieval because there is a better model.
 3. Trinity: Syncretizing Multi-/Long-tail/Long-term Interests All in One

+### Other retrievals

+#### Author based

+Subscribed authors, authors you interacted with, similar authors.

+#### Geo based

+Geohash retrieval and city-based retrieval.
+They only maintain most popular items in the area, no personalization.

+#### Cache based

+If an item passed ranking (top 50) previously but not picked by random selection in re-rank (for diversity), then cache them for the retrieval next time.

+### Impression Filter

+If user has interacted with an item in history, then we filter them out after retrieval.
+This stage may not be necessary for long content like youtube videos.

+Filter in Brute force can waste time (thousands interacted items * thousands retrieved items).
+So we use bloom filter instead.

 ## Ranking